miteshksingh/C-Compiler/README.md

 # Developing a mini-gcc compiler from end to end

-## Assignment-1: Building a Lexical Analyzer for C
+### Assignment-1: Building a Lexical Analyzer for C

-## Assignment-2: Building Syntx Analyzer for C and sybmol table for all identifiers
+### Assignment-2: Building Syntax Analyzer for C and sybmol table for all identifiers
 ##### Part-A: Building a Syntax Analyzer(parser) for C using the bison parser-generator and the grammar given in K & R (pp.234-238)

 Input: A C program (argv[1])